Search by Keyword

 Interestingly, Lennon has intimated yet another reference to an early rock 'n' roll pioneer within the framework of “Come Together.”
 At the end of each refrain, John worked in a break in the song to draw attention to the words “over me,” this being a parody of certain early Elvis Presley songs that did the same thing, musically in “Teddy Bear” and lyrically in "I'm Gonna Sit Right Down And Cry (Over You)." "'Over me' was meant to be, like, a joke, like Elvis doing 'over you,'" as Lennon stated in 1970.

 Another lyrical feature of the song was John's barely audible “shoot me” that appears repeatedly throughout the track.
 This was borrowed from a song that John was formulating with The Beatles earlier that year during the making of the “Get Back / Let It Be” project.
-The song was informally titled “Watching Rainbows,” which was rehearsed by the band on January 14th, 1969.
+The song was informally titled “Watching Rainbows,” this being rehearsed by the band (minus George Harrison) on January 14th, 1969 in Twickenham studios.
 Upon listening, we hear John exclaiming “shoot me” repeatedly in the same fashion as heard on “Come Together.”

 While John describes the lyrics as “gobbledygook,” there are various phrases heard in the song that one can attribute meaning to, as many writers attempt to do.
 Some explain each of the four verses as describing the individual Beatles.
 Verse one could be referring to George, his spiritual interests branding him as a “holy roller” with “juju eyeball(s).”
 Verse three may be attributed to John himself, “Bag production(s)” being a corporation he and Yoko recently set up, “Ono sideboard” referring to his wife's constant attendance at his side (“sideboards” are also another name for “sideburns,” which John sings on various takes of the song), and “spinal cracker” possibly referring to his recent car accident that he and Yoko were then recovering from.